Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Dr Dennis Tim Crowe, Jr says last year
+Dr Dennis Tim Crowe, Jr says a couple of years ago

 From you experience what do you know about using Fenbendazole in animals and people with multiple myeloma?
 I am encouraged by the information you provided.
 Are you a RRMM on Fenbendazole?